yicui/BitTube-on-Flash/README.md

 me off any time.
 But this is good enough for me and I can build whatever lacking by my own code.
 And best of all, this all happens inside the Flash player, exactly what I'm looking for.

-About six months into my development, a new version RTMFP was introduced, this time with the powerful [NetGroup](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/net/NetGroup.html) that can do
+About six months into my development, a new version of RTMFP was introduced, this time with the powerful [NetGroup](http://help.adobe.com/en_US/FlashPlatform/reference/actionscript/3/flash/net/NetGroup.html) that can do
 everything: object replication in a BitTorrent-fashioned swarm, application-layer multicasting either pull- or push-based, message broadcasting.
 This rendered my own development largely useless, but that's okay, we can now focus on the